 Two years before this final decision, the Honolulu Board of Water Supply, which owns and manages most of the land under and surrounding the stairs, asked for public comment to help draft an environmental impact statement.
 The city agency proposed removing the stairs entirely and said then it would cost about $900,000 to demolish the staircase.

 Right now, the board spends about $250,000 a year to pay for 24-hour security to keep hikers from accessing the stairs.
 The agency is also concerned about potential liability and safety concerns due to the condition of the stairs.
-(In some parts, the report noted, sections are dilapidated or in disrepair.)
+(In some parts, the report noted, sections are neglected or in disrepair.)

 Previously, the agency was open to the idea of transferring ownership of the property to another entity—public or private—to manage the land (and access to the stairs).